muesli4/mpd-touch-screen-gui/README.md

 ## Configuration

-On the first run the program will install the default configuration file (usually in `$HOME/.config/mpd-touch-screen-gui.conf`).
+On the first run the program will install the default configuration file (usually in `$HOME/.config/mpd-touch-screen-gui/program.conf` and `client.conf` for the client).

 If you don't intend to run it on the same machine, you should set the MPD environment variables (i.e. `MPD_HOST`).